uowaep/CubiQuake/README.md

 - don't let players place things on players

 ### Full ChangeLog

+r194
++ block objects now bounce off surfaces much more smoothly
++ added cvar cq_dmgload_dist so damage faces can be set to load at a different proximity than normal faces
++ fixed some issues with some interface traceline calls
++ reduced network data sent for non block type cubics
++ client light toggle is now handled by csqc without needing info from the server
++ network objects now have an id so interaction in csqc can work more smoothly if not perfectly aligned with the server
++ model index is no longer networked since csqc has enough info to look up the model
++ fixed an issue with some rolling objects
++ fixed an issue with objects being removed incorrectly

 r181
 + fixed a hiccup when loading chunk files. was using the rewrite method regardless if a chunk file version needed an update or not. now always opens with read first, and only uses rewrite when necessary (much smoother now)